Andorra: Security and defence

+The Police Corps of Andorra is the national police service and operates throughout the country under the Ministry of Justice and Interior.
+Its specialised intervention group, the Grup d'Intervenció de la Policia (GIPA), undertakes high-risk operations and trains with comparable police units in neighbouring countries, including in assault techniques and responses to hostage incidents.

+Andorra has no armed forces.
+Under the 1993 Treaty of Good Neighbourliness, Friendship and Cooperation, France and Spain undertake to respect Andorra's sovereignty, independence and territorial integrity.
+If any of these is violated or threatened, they are to consult with the Andorran government on the measures needed to safeguard them.
+Before the creation of a professional police service in 1931, public order and security were provided by the parish Sometent, a communal militia led by a captain and a desener.
+A 1989 decree required every Andorran head of household to possess a hunting shotgun and ammunition for service when ordered.
+The decree has since been repealed.

+The 2022 Civil Protection Act repealed the 1984 decree governing the Sometent and now regulates it as part of the civil-protection system.
+Each parish's Local Council designates participating residents aged 18 to 60, who must receive training and may be mobilised to assist with relief and mutual aid during emergencies.

 Economy

 Tourism, the mainstay of Andorra's economy, accounts for roughly 80% of GDP.
 An estimated 8 million tourists visit annually, attracted by Andorra's duty-free status and by its summer and winter resorts.

 One of the main sources of income in Andorra is from ski resorts, which total over 175 km of ski grounds.
 The sport brings in over 7 million visitors annually and an estimated 340 million euros per year, sustaining 2,000 direct and 10,000 indirect jobs at present since 2007.

 The banking sector, with its tax haven status, also contributes substantially to the economy with revenues raised exclusively through import tariffs (the financial and insurance sector accounts for approximately 19% of GDP).
-However, during the European sovereign-debt crisis of the 21st century, the tourist industry suffered a decline, partly caused by a drop in the prices of goods in Spain, undercutting duty-free shopping and increasing unemployment.
+However, during the Euro area crisis, the tourist industry suffered a decline, partly caused by a drop in the prices of goods in Spain, undercutting duty-free shopping and increasing unemployment.
 On 1 January 2012, a business tax of 10% was introduced, followed by a sales tax of 2% a year later, which raised just over 14 million euros in its first quarter.

 Agricultural production is limited; only 1.7% of the land is arable, and most food has to be imported.
 Some tobacco is grown locally.
 The principal livestock activity is domestic sheep raising.
 Manufacturing output consists mainly of cigarettes, cigars, and furniture.
 Andorra's natural resources include hydroelectric power, mineral water, timber, iron ore, and lead.